farisachugthai/ipython/docs/source/tutorial/plotting.rst

 One major feature of the IPython kernel is the ability to display plots that are the output of running code cells.
-The IPython kernel is designed to work seamlessly with the matplotlib_ plotting library to provide this functionality.
+The IPython kernel is designed to work seamlessly with the :mod:`matplotlib` plotting library to provide this functionality.

 To set this up, before any plotting or import of matplotlib is performed you must execute the ``%matplotlib``  :ref:`magic command <magics_explained>`.
 This